Early Intervention & Education Division

 Placement in Project SEARCH is determined by your local school district’s Committee on Special Education.
 Upon successful completion of the program, a student will earn the Skills & Achievement Commencement Credential.

-To learn more about Project SEARCH, download the brochure.
+To learn more about Project SEARCH, download our brochure.